 Step 3: Prime the cedar siding for good paint adhesion.

-Natural woods like cedar must be primed before they are painted, or the paint will have trouble adhering.
+Natural woods like cedar must be prepped before they are painted, or the paint will have trouble adhering.
 Cedar is notorious for its tannins — the sap that seeps through the paint — and this seeping can lead to ugly stains that expose themselves, even through layers of paint.

 Use an oil primer that is ideal for cedar, or a latex-based paint that contains stain-blocking properties.
 The right primer will trap in tannins and prevent such stains from appearing.
 A two-coat priming system works best.